On 2-bisections and monochromatic edges in claw-free cubic multigraphs: Introduction

 \section{Introduction}

 In this short note, we will mostly use multigraphs, i.e. graphs that may contain multiple edges but no loops are allowed.
 A graph that does not contain multiple edges is said to be \textit{simple}.
-A \textit{bisection} $(B,W)$ of a graph $G$ is a partition of its vertex set $V(G)$ in two sets, say $B$ and $W$, such that $|B|=|W|$.
+A \textit{bisection} $(B,W)$ of a (multi)graph $G$ is a partition of its vertex set $V(G)$ in two sets, say $B$ and $W$, such that $|B|=|W|$.
 A $k$-bisection of $G$ is a bisection $(B,W)$ such that every component of $G[B]$ and $G[W]$ has at most $k$ vertices, where $G[X]$ denotes the subgraph of $G$ induced by the subset $X \subseteq V(G)$.
 A \textit{monochromatic edge} is an edge connecting two vertices of the same part of a given bisection.
-A \textit{claw} is the complete bipartite graph $K_{1,3}$.
-If a graph does not contain induced claws it is said to be \textit{claw-free}.
-For basic notation on graphs not defined here, we refer the reader to \cite{BM}.
-Bisections of cubic simple graphs and multigraphs have been intensively studied by many researchers.
-The following is an important open conjecture, due to Ban and Linial \cite{banlinial}: \begin{conjecture}[\cite{banlinial}] Every bridgeless cubic simple graph $G$ admits a $2$-bisection, unless $G$ is the Petersen graph. \end{conjecture} This conjecture has been proved true for bridgeless claw-free cubic simple graphs in \cite{clawfree}; however, in \cite{cuiliu} a stronger result has been proved by Cui and Liu: \begin{theorem}[\cite{cuiliu}] Every claw-free cubic multigraph contains a $2$-bisection. \end{theorem}
+A \textit{claw} is the complete bipartite graph $K_{1,3}$, and the vertex of degree three in such a claw is said to be its \textit{centre}.
+If a (multi)graph does not contain induced claws it is said to be \textit{claw-free}.
+For basic notation on (multi)graphs not defined here, we refer the reader to \cite{BM}.
+Bisections of cubic simple graphs and multigraphs have already been considered by many researchers.
+The following is an important open conjecture, due to Ban and Linial \cite{banlinial}: \begin{conjecture}[\cite{banlinial}] Every bridgeless cubic simple graph $G$ admits a $2$-bisection, unless $G$ is the Petersen graph. \end{conjecture} This conjecture has been proved true for bridgeless claw-free cubic simple graphs in \cite{clawfree}; however, in \cite{cuiliu} a stronger result has been proved by Cui and Liu: \begin{theorem}[\cite{cuiliu}] Every claw-free cubic multigraph contains a $2$-bisection. \end{theorem} Moreover, in \cite{emt} a more general conjecture has been presented and suggests a $2$-bisection in every cubic simple graph which admits a perfect matching, except for the Petersen graph.
+Furthermore, the same paper highlights a significant connection between bisections and nowhere-zero flows, due to a result by Jaeger \cite{Jae} showing that a cubic simple graph with a circular nowhere-zero $r$-flow contains an $(\left\lfloor r \right\rfloor - 2)$-bisection.